-- A structural hazard occurs when a planned instruction cannot execute in the proper clock cycle because the hardware cannot support the particular combination of instructions that are set to execute in the given clock cycle. - In the laundry analogy, a structural hazard might occur if we used a combo washer/dryer instead of separate washer and dryer machines.
+A structural hazard occurs when a planned instruction cannot execute in the proper clock cycle because the hardware cannot support the particular combination of instructions that are set to execute in the given clock cycle.

-- A structural hazard occurs when a planned instruction cannot execute in the proper clock cycle because the hardware cannot support the particular combination of instructions that are set to execute in the given clock cycle. - Imagine the following instructions are executed over 8 clock cycles.
+Imagine the following instructions are executed over 8 clock cycles.
 Notice how in cycle 4, we have a MEM and IF phase executing.
 If there is only one single memory unit, we will have a structural hazard.

 cycle 1 2 3 4 5 6 7 8

 Inst 1 IF ID EX MEM WB

-Inst 2 The state of IF ID EX MEM WB BAR A
+Inst 2 IF ID EX MEM WB

 Inst 3 IF ID EX MEM WB

-Inst 4 DIGUE !
-IF ID EX MEM WB
+Inst 4 IF ID EX MEM WB

-• A data hazard occurs when a planned instruction cannot execute in the proper clock cycle because the data that is needed is not yet available.
+A data hazard occurs when a planned instruction cannot execute in the proper clock cycle because the data that is needed is not yet available.